danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.updateUsername.html" name="account.updateUsername">Changes username for the current user: account.updateUsername</a>

-* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#hasplugin-class-string-eventhandler-class-bool" name="hasPlugin">Check if a certain event handler plugin is installed: hasPlugin</a>
+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#hasplugin" name="hasPlugin">Check if a certain event handler plugin is installed: hasPlugin</a>

 * <a href="channels.checkUsername.html" name="channels.checkUsername">Check if a username is free and can be assigned to a channel/supergroup: channels.checkUsername</a>

-* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#haseventhandler-bool" name="hasEventHandler">Check if an event handler instance is present: hasEventHandler</a>
+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#haseventhandler" name="hasEventHandler">Check if an event handler instance is present: hasEventHandler</a>

-* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#hasadmins-bool" name="hasAdmins">Check if has admins: hasAdmins</a>
+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#hasadmins" name="hasAdmins">Check if has admins: hasAdmins</a>

-* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#hasreportpeers-bool" name="hasReportPeers">Check if has report peers: hasReportPeers</a>
+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#hasreportpeers" name="hasReportPeers">Check if has report peers: hasReportPeers</a>

-* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isarrayoralike-mixed-var-bool" name="isArrayOrAlike">Check if is array or similar (traversable && countable && arrayAccess): isArrayOrAlike</a>
+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isarrayoralike" name="isArrayOrAlike">Check if is array or similar (traversable && countable && arrayAccess): isArrayOrAlike</a>

-* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#peerisset-mixed-id-bool" name="peerIsset">Check if peer is present in internal peer database: peerIsset</a>
+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#peerisset" name="peerIsset">Check if peer is present in internal peer database: peerIsset</a>

 * <a href="auth.checkRecoveryPassword.html" name="auth.checkRecoveryPassword">Check if the 2FA recovery code sent using auth.requestPasswordRecovery is valid, before passing it to auth.recoverPassword: auth.checkRecoveryPassword</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isbot" name="isBot">Check if the specified peer is a bot: isBot</a>

-* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isforum-mixed-peer-bool" name="isForum">Check if the specified peer is a forum: isForum</a>
+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isforum" name="isForum">Check if the specified peer is a forum: isForum</a>

 * <a href="messages.checkChatInvite.html" name="messages.checkChatInvite">Check the validity of a chat invite link and get basic info about it: messages.checkChatInvite</a>

 * <a href="messages.checkHistoryImportPeer.html" name="messages.checkHistoryImportPeer">Check whether chat history exported from another chat app can be imported into a specific Telegram chat, click here for more info »: messages.checkHistoryImportPeer</a>

-* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#issupergrouporchannel-int-id-bool" name="isSupergroupOrChannel">Check whether provided bot API ID is a channel or supergroup: isSupergroupOrChannel</a>
+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#issupergrouporchannel" name="isSupergroupOrChannel">Check whether provided bot API ID is a channel or supergroup: isSupergroupOrChannel</a>

-* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#hassecretchat-array-int-chat-bool" name="hasSecretChat">Check whether secret chat exists: hasSecretChat</a>
+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#hassecretchat" name="hasSecretChat">Check whether secret chat exists: hasSecretChat</a>

 * <a href="stickers.checkShortName.html" name="stickers.checkShortName">Check whether the given short name is available: stickers.checkShortName</a>